A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: Second-order approximation

 All the many-particle densities can be expressed in terms of one-particle static and transition densities.
-So, using the canonical anticommutation relations and a Fourier transform, we may immediately establish the following relations for the correlation term $W(\bi{q_1},\bi{q_2})$:
+Using canonical anticommutation relations one can immediately establish the following relations for the correlation term $W(\mathbf{q_1},\mathbf{q_2})$:

-Finally, putting $\bi{b_{\pm}} =\bi{b} \pm \bi{s}/2$, we express the quantities $\Phi_1(\bi{b},\bi{s})$ and $\Phi_2(\bi{b},\bi{s})$ as:
+Finally, putting $\mathbf{b_{\pm}} =\mathbf{b} \pm \mathbf{s}/2$, we express the quantities $\Phi_1(\mathbf{b},\mathbf{s})$ and $\Phi_2(\mathbf{b},\mathbf{s})$ as